 There is off road parking behind the gate at the front of the property, on the gravel driveway.

-Ideal for couples and small families.
+Ideal for couples and family with one small child.
 Children welcome.
 No pets please.

 I purchased the original property as a holiday home in 2004 and since then have renovated this and the adjoining barn, which forms the holiday gite.
 2018 is our first season in letting the gite and we look forward to welcoming our new visitors!
 I am a keen fisherman and have fished the various lakes and rivers nearby the property.